The Welcome Valley Reader

 I can appreciate these changes for more reasons than architecture.
 Somebody restored me.
 Jesus came into my sinful, spiritually empty life.
 He forgave my sins, gave me a new nature, and made me a place for God to live.
 Like the people who restored the Ivy Tower, He didn’t just renew my old self.
 He joined Himself to me, and He reaches beyond the sky to Heaven.
 Yes, I’m still me, just as the old building snuggles against the new skyscraper.
 I’m thoroughly dwarfed, but loved, valued, and restored.

-It may not happen in my life, but the Ivy Tower will stand empty again.
+It may not happen in my lifetime, but the Ivy Tower will stand empty again.
 Time or a wrecker’s ball will fall the very old building.
 Such is the way of all the earth.
 But my saved soul doesn’t look for that kind of end.
 I have more than a second chance in life.
 The Savior who towers so far above has given me everlasting life.
 I’ll take that—and the home that goes with it—over the best earthly restoration mankind can do.

-This essay is in the public domain and may be copied and distributed freely.
+This work is in the pubic domain and may be copied and distributed freely.

 How to Have a Relationship with God